 |3600 GB (300 GB / month)||$19,873|

-AWS Elasticsearch is the service provided in the cloud for real-time analytics and search purposes where Elasticsearch is an opensource search engine that is distributed by default from Elastic.
+AWS Elasticsearch is the service provided in the cloud for real-time analytics and search purposes where Elastic is an open-source search engine that is distributed by default from Elastic.

 FAQs: What is AWS Elasticsearch